 Cultivation: The preference is full sun and mesic to dry conditions.
 This plant is not particular about soil type, as long as the site is well-drained.
 In native habitats, it's often found in soil that contains some clay, rocky material, or sand.
 Drought tolerance is excellent, and foliar disease is rarely observed.
 This plant is easy to grow if the above requirements are met.

-Photographic Location: The upper photograph was taken at Meadowbrook Park in Urbana, Illinois, while the lower photograph was taken at a prairie of Parkland College in Champaign, Illinois.
+Photographic Location: The photographs were taken at Meadowbrook Park in Urbana, Illinois, and at a prairie of Parkland College in Champaign, Illinois.

 Comments: This rather ordinary-looking plant resembles Potentilla recta (Sulfur Cinquefoil), an introduced plant, in its erect habit and overall appearance.
 However, Prairie Cinquefoil has white or cream flowers and hairy pinnate leaves, while Sulfur Cinquefoil has light yellow flowers and less hairy palmate leaves.
-When ultra-blue light is made visible through a special filter, patterns are revealed in the flowers of many cinquefoils that are not apparent to the human eye, but perceptible by most pollinating insects.
+An older scientific name of Prairie Cinquefoil is Potentilla arguta.
+When ultra-blue light is made visible through a special filter, patterns are revealed in the flowers of many cinquefoils (Potentilla spp.) that are not apparent to the human eye, but perceptible by most pollinating insects.
 These ultra-violet reflecting patterns help the flowers stand out from the background, and may function as nectar guides.
-Thus, the flowers are colored a combination of white and bee-blue.
+Thus, the flowers are colored a combination of either white or yellow with bee-blue.